Noah-Samawi/Pokemon-Cards-Match-pp2/README.md

 ## Design

 ### Imagery
 - The imagery and colour scheme of the site were both given careful consideration to ensure they compliment each other.
-The imagery used in the game is very important to the overall experience of the user.

 ### Colour Scheme